 All prescription medications must be provided in the original pharmacy labeled container.
 The pharmacy label must match the accompanying Provider Medication Authorization.
 All over-the-counter medications must be provided in the original packaging, which includes dose and frequency information, the dose must match the Provider Medication Authorization.

 Reminder about Over-the-Counter Medicine

 Acetaminophen or any other over-the-counter medication cannot be administered at school without an order from the health care provider (Provider Medication Authorization Form).
-Ben Franklin Academy provides Acetaminophen in 80 mg chewable tablets and 325 mg tablets of acetaminophen available for student use.
+BFA has 80mg chewable tablets and 325 mg tablets of acetaminophen available for student use.
 If they use a different strength or form, please provide acetaminophen for your child.
 In order for us to give acetaminophen, your student will need a medication order for acetaminophen.